hsnyder/mathmodules/README.md

 A collection of useful geometry functions for dealing with coordinate mappings from cartesian to deformed quadrilaterals (fortran).
 Useful for 2D finite element solvers and similar.
+I use this for a 2D quadrilateral mesh system which is not yet included in this repository.
 Read the comments in the source file for more information.

 ## Make target: pymodule_geometry_quad4